How to make web applications support multiple browser windows

 Service Discovery / Communications

-to let the server app proxy the execution of the module method and respond and sync both the state and the result back to the client app.
+Using an actor-model-inspired design, the client app can call spawn(counterModule, 'increase', []) to ask the server app to execute the module method and synchronize both the state and the result back to the client app.

-But if we need direct communication between the client app and the server app, then we need to use the PortDetector
+If we need direct communication between the client app and the server app, we can use the PortDetector module.

 class Counter {